 We approach organization design from a Design Thinking perspective, recognizing that if we want to create the conditions that change behavior, we have to understand our end users’ wants, needs, pain points, and goals, and the system within which they work.
-Our Design Thinking for Knowledge Management approach (DTKM) – Empathize, Define, Iterate, Prototype, and Test – allows us to do just that.
+Our Design Thinking for Knowledge Management approach (DTKM) – Empathize, Define, Ideate, Prototype, and Test – allows us to do just that.

 During the Empathize stage, we meet with people from across the organization of different job levels, tenures, and areas of expertise to look at the problem through their lens, surface pain points that they are facing, and discover unmet needs.
 Our objective is to understand why things are the way they are and to build a foundational partnership from which we can later co-create solutions.

 Once we have a clear assessment of the organization’s current operating state, we move to the Define stage.
 It’s here that we analyze and synthesize the information collected during our interviews, focus groups, and workshops to identify the core organizational issues affecting the end users, and we visualize a target state for the organization that will support their KM initiatives.
 It is critical at this stage that we align leadership and staff around the vision for change, why change is needed, and what the risk of not changing is.